TomShacham/http4r/README.md

 - philosophy of having recipes instead of providing library code or frameworks
 - set content-encoding to none in order to override default browser accept-encoding dictating content type
+- Body types, string vs stream and a diagram of the underlying model of streaming